 add, search, annotate, link, view, overview, recent, by name, random

 news, help, about, links, report a problem

 or get an account

-Use this Mcor Technologies type of 3D paper printer to cut thin sheets of metal rather than paper.
-Each thin piece of solderable metal is coated with a thin film of soldier top and bottom, or just top or bottom for the first and last metal sheet that is cut.
+Use the Mcor Technologies type of 3D paper printer to cut thin sheets of metal rather than paper.
+Each thin piece of solderable metal is coated with a thin film of solder top and bottom, or just top or bottom for the first and last metal sheet that is cut.
 The printer stacks the cut sheets together

 with a solder/heat compatible adhesive, or a metal adhesive if higher heat handling solder is not needed, to make a 3D metal object (5).
 If using solder, the object is "fired" in a 180 190 °C /360 - 370 °F common kitchen oven to melt the solder and bond the metal sheets together to create a 3D metal object.
 Expansion and contraction during heating and cooling would be calculated into the design for various metal types.